 Department of Elections Mission and Responsibilities

-The mission of the San Francisco Department of Elections is to provide access to election-related services and voting and to conduct elections that are free, fair, and functional.
+The mission of the Department of Elections is to provide equitable access to voting and election-related services and to conduct free, fair, and functional elections for the City and County of San Francisco.

 Department of Elections Responsibilities

-The Department of Elections is responsible for conducting elections under the rules and regulations established by federal, state, and local laws– notably, the Voting Rights Act, the Help America Vote Act, the Americans with Disabilities Act, and the City’s Language Access Ordinance; maintaining an open process that inspires public confidence in the election system; providing and improving upon a public outreach and education plan to engage eligible potential voters in San Francisco; and continuing to improve its services by streamlining processes and anticipating the future needs of San Francisco voters.
+The Department of Elections is responsible for conducting elections in compliance with all applicable federal, state, and local laws, including the Voting Rights Act, the Help America Vote Act, the Americans with Disabilities Act, and the City’s Language Access Ordinance, and all applicable regulations issued by the California Secretary of State.
+The Department engages in all election activities with the following goals in mind: inspire public confidence in elections; maximize the impact of public outreach and education programs for local voters and potential registrants; and improve the efficiency of services while anticipating the future needs of City voters.

-Serving a registered voter base of nearly 500,000 individuals, the Department is responsible for all components of election administration, some of which include:
+Serving a current base of approximately 500,000 registered voters, the Department is responsible for all components of election administration, some of which include:

 - Maintaining an accurate and complete voter roll and conducting ongoing voter file maintenance procedures;